Elder Law, Long-term Care & Medicare/Medicaid

 Senior Housing & Long-term Care

 Elder law-related issues are becoming more common in this day and age.
-A major recurring issue is that related to long-term nursing home care.
-Long-term care is not one usually covered under Medicare or by traditional health insurance.
+A major recurring issue is related to long-term nursing home care and whether or not it is covered.
+Long-term care is usually not fully covered under Medicare or by private health insurance.

 One aspect of Elder Law assists seniors and their families with planning for long-term senior care.
 Elder law attorneys can help devise a plan that provides sufficient insurance coverage and keeps families from spending personal assets.

 Medicare is a federal health insurance entitlement program.
 In most cases, it is available to all American citizens age 65 and older.
 There are no financial qualifications needed for Medicare.
 Medicare is available in two primary parts: Part A and Part B.

 Medicare Part A covers most in-hospital services along with extended, post-hospital care and hospice.
 However, Medicare Part A coverage is very stringent in regards to nursing home care.
 Medicare accounts for just 9% of nursing home coverage in the U.S.

 Medicaid is offered through a joint, state and federal program.
 Medicaid is subject to overarching federal regulations, but each state may adopt its own set of regulations that dictate how coverage is provided.
 Unlike Medicare, Medicaid is not an entitlement program, rather, it is a form of welfare.

 Medicaid applicants must submit an application to the state for coverage approval.
 There are several Medicaid program options available, from basic medical to nursing home coverage.